Pay-Baymax/MobileDeveloperChallenge/README.md

 ### Functional Requirements:
 - [ ] Exchange rates must be fetched from: https://currencylayer.com/documentation
 - [ ] User must be able to select a currency from a list of currencies available from the API
+- [ ] User must be able to enter desired amount for selected currency
 - [ ] User should then see a list of exchange rates for the selected currency
 - [ ] Rates should be persisted locally and refreshed no more frequently than every 30 minutes (to limit bandwidth usage)
-- [ ] Message the HR coordinator to get a API Access Key for using the API.
+- [ ] Use free API Access Key for using the API.

 ### UI Suggestion:
 - [ ] Some way to select a currency
+- [ ] Some text entry widget to enter the amount
 - [ ] A list/grid of exchange rates
 - [ ] It doesn't need to be pretty, it just needs to be functional ;)